The second half of the book is taken up with cartomancy, and in

 Envoyé, Commissionaire (Envoy, Messenger)/Route/Déclaration

-Conclusion: swords and batons fit vaguely, so 1/4.
+Conclusion: swords and batons fit vaguely, in relation to "delivers decrees", so 1/4.
 Decker's "time and space" is not in Gikatilla at all.

 Gevurah.